By: Kristin Bourne

 lots of lemons and seamoss to drink

-Although I haven’t had it yet, she does have conch soup on the menu and it’s only $5 US.
+Although I haven’t had it yet, she does have conch soup on the menu.
 I would expect it to be very good since this is conch family and who better to make conch soup?

 Other menu items that vary from time to time are chicken tenders, chicken wings and saltfish.
-They also serve fry pot fish which ranges in price from $8 to $10 depending on your fish.
+They also serve fry pot fish.

 The local drinks are always a bonus to me… In Anguilla you will often find what are referred to as “local drinks” or “local juices” which are homemade drinks stored in reused water bottles and sometimes have a homemade label and sometimes not.
 Except for mauby, they tend to be on the sweet side.

 Criss Conch Shack often has at least two to three different kinds to choose from at any given time, including tamarind, soursop, sorrel, passionfruit, ginger, lemonade, sea moss (regular, mint or peanut), and cherry.
-Local drinks are either $2 or $3 US.
 There’s also soda, water, beer and mixed drinks available.

-Directions: The easiest way to reach the Criss Conch Shack is to drive to Sandy Ground and park in the sandy parking lot across the street from The Pumphouse and next to the Anguilla Youth Sailing Club.
-It can be considered beach front parking.
-Walk toward the beach and hang a right and walk north as if you are walking to Elvis’ Beach Bar.
+Directions: The easiest way to reach the Criss Conch Shack is to drive to Sandy Ground and park in the sandy parking lot next to Lit Lounge.
+Walk north on the beach as if you are walking to Elvis’ Beach Bar.

 The lights of Sandy Ground from Criss Conch Shack